DOCTORS & PATIENTS (GPTV)

 Things haven't changed much since then.

 In the late 1960s, 40% of medical consultations were conducted through house calls or home visits by doctors.
 However, due to the rapid growth of technology, this number had decreased to only 1% by the 1980s.
 As a result, doctors could see more patients in their offices, and the overall population had also increased.
-However, in the NHS, by 1984, most doctors would have worked from practices in their own homes and were mainly made up of men.
+On the other hand, in the NHS, by 1984, most doctors would have worked from practices in their own homes and were mainly made up of men.

 Cardinal Broadcast Productions proudly presents the clips and programs you are about to watch.
-The Audio Visual Centre at the University of London carefully recorded them in 1976.
-The footage is black-and-white, capturing the essence and atmosphere of that time.
+They were carefully recorded by the Audio Visual Centre at the University of London in 1976.
+The footage is in black-and-white, capturing the essence and atmosphere of that time.

 © 2022 All Rights Reserved.